 Jimma city is located in southern west of Ethiopian which is a fast growing city in terms of infrastructural development that involves construction of roads.
 This development is leading to increased produced storm water volumes.
 The removal of storm water from street and highway pavement and median areas requires a well-designed drainage system.
+A typical city, storm water system consists of roads constructed with curbs, gutters, inlets, and roadside ditches; underground storm sewers; and open outfall channels such as stream and rivers receiving runoff [1].These systems must be properly designed, built and maintained to properly collect water, avoid disruption of the roads transportation function, maintain safe travel conditions, and sustain infrastructure[2].

-A typical city, storm water system consists of roads constructed with curbs, gutters, inlets, and roadside ditches; underground storm sewers; and open outfall channels such as stream and rivers receiving runoff [1].
-These systems must be properly designed, built and maintained to properly collect water, avoid disruption of the roads transportation function, maintain safe travel conditions, and sustain infrastructure[2].
-Inadequate urban storm water drainage problems represent one of the most common sources of compliant from the citizens in many towns of Ethiopia and this problem is getting worse and worse with the ongoing high rate of urbanization in different parts of the country [3].
-Adequate drainage is very essential in the design of highways since it affects the highway's serviceability and usable life.
+Inadequate urban storm water drainage problems represent one of the most common sources of compliant from the citizens in many towns of Ethiopia and this problem is getting worse and worse with the ongoing high rate of urbanization in different parts of the country [3].Adequate drainage is very essential in the design of highways since it affects the highway's serviceability and usable life.
 If pounding on the traveled way occurs, hydroplaning becomes an important safety concern.
-Drainage design involves providing facilities that collect, transport and remove storm water from the highway.
-Displacement of the material to the outer slope will lead to the accumulation of pollutants in the road area and eventually to the leaching of, e.g., heavy metals to the ground water or surface water bodies [4].
 These distresses affect the safety and quality on the pavement as they may lead to premature failure and traffic hazards.
 The Presence of excess water in pavement structures causes a progressive weakening of the structure as well as the sub-grade of the pavement layers.
 Drainage design involves providing facilities that collect, transport and remove storm water from the roadway.
-Water cause a serious impact on both the road access and its strength, an efficient drainage system is the most important part of urban road construction and maintenance works.
-Good drainage needs to be taken into consideration at the early design stages in order to secure a long life for the road.
-Drainage system includes the pavement and the water handling system.
-They must be properly designed, built, and maintained
+Water cause a serious impact on both the road access and its strength, an efficient drainage system is the most important part of urban road construction and maintenance works [4].

 In Jimma, new constructed roads were informed to fail rapidly after opened to traffic.
 These failures were contributed to many reasons such as, people awareness, poor management system, and poor quality of pavement materials, Excessive Traffic loads and other factors are cause for pavement failure.
 The most common road distresses are potholes, cracks, rutting, raveling depressions and damaged edges.
-Boch Bore road is a concrete asphalt road that is found in Jimama city center of the town.
-The kebele is the biggest kebele in the town by highly urbanized and which have high traffic flow because of its business area, had money hotels, government organizations, money residential place and also bus station are found in this kebele.
+Hermata Kebele road is asphalt concrete road that is found in Jimma city center of the town.
+This kebele is highly urbanized and which have high traffic flow because of its business area, had many hotels, government organizations, residential place and also Bishishe Market is found in this kebele.
 Environmental factors which affect drainage and road performance are serious issues in the kebele road.
-The road has a functional classification of a main access, with a design standard of DS5.
+The road has a functional classification of a main access, with a design standard of DS5 [14].
 All surface runoff at the super elevation section had discharged with an opening of median 50 cm at an interval of 15 meter.
 The centers of side walk have 60 x 60 square areas at an interval of 10 meter maximum for plants.
 According to Jimma town asphalt roads project, feasibility study report, the road is very important for economic development of the city in general and region in particular.
 The road a width of 14 meters and on average 3.5 meters wide earthen side ditches on both sides of the road.
 Throughout the road length, there are many ditches even if most of them were not functioning properly during the rainy season.